mishushakov/dialogflow-web-v2/README.md

 `yarn`

-## Customizing App & Connecting your agent
+## Customizing App & Connecting your Agent

 Open `config.js` and change the `gateway` variable, to connect to your Dialogflow Gateway.
 You can use my gateway URL as reference, by the way.